-Your Apple ID is the email address (often ending in iCloud.com, although not necessarily) you use to log into the App Store and other Apple services.
+Your Apple ID is the email address you use to log into the App Store and other Apple services.
 If everything works the way it should, you enter your Apple ID early on (most likely during initial setup) and iOS then remembers it when you come to download an app or similar - although you'll probably still need to re-enter the password for security reasons.

-If iOS is getting confused and asking for the password for a different Apple ID, something has gone wrong... or it may have gone right, if you inherited an iPhone with somebody else's account on it.
+If iOS is getting confused and asking for the password for a different Apple ID, something has gone wrong, or perhaps you inherited an iPhone with somebody else's account on it if you bought it second-hand.
 Either way, you'll want to get rid of that unwanted Apple ID and use your own instead.
 In this tutorial we show how to achieve this.
-Read next: How to unlock a disabled Apple ID

 Wrong Apple ID popping up in the App Store